 Scout It Out

-While you're walking through the park keep your eyes open for nutrient-dense options.
+While you're walking through the park, keep your eyes open for nutritious options.
 Skip the hot dogs and hamburgers, and go for a grilled chicken breast sandwich with a side salad or corn on the cob instead of fries.
 Or, squeeze in a serving or two of veggies with a veggie burger, salad or grilled vegetable skewers.

-Super-sized sugar-filled drinks can bring lots of hidden, empty calories to the table.
-While fat-free or low-fat milk or chocolate milk are great choices, so is water.
+Super-sized drinks loaded with added sugars can bring lots of hidden, empty calories to the table.
+While fat-free or low-fat milk are great choices, so is water.
 It's important to drink enough water to prevent dehydration, and remember that you'll need to drink more when it is hot outside.
 Bring your own refillable bottle from home, if allowed.
 Or encourage kids to hang on to their empty water bottles and refill them throughout the day rather than tossing them in the trash.

 Nothing's more frustrating than listening to your kids nag you for kettle corn, giant pretzels and funnel cake.
 While there's certainly room for the occasional treat, don't feel that you have to say yes to everything.
 Establish the eating routine for the day before you leave for the park and be sure to bring or scout out nutritious snack options so kids don't go hungry.

 But You Can Indulge a Little